Azure-Samples/azure-monitor-opencensus-python/docs_samples/01_python_app_insights_overview.md

 ```

 - For Python, make sure you see version 3.9.x.
 If you do not, do the following:
-  - Download Python and change your path variables to point to the proper version
+  - Download Python and change your path variables to point to the proper version.
-  - Restart Visual Studio Code
+  - Restart Visual Studio Code.
-- Open the command palette by selecting **View->Command Pallet**
+- Open the command palette by selecting **View->Command Pallet**.
-- Run the `Python: Select interperter` command
+- Run the `Python: Select interperter` command.
-- Select the `Python 3.9.x` version
+- Select the `Python 3.9.x` version.

 ## Create a Python environment